8 Winning Backsplash Combinations for White Kitchen Cabinets

 On their own, white kitchen cabinets can come off as pretty vanilla.
 It’s the materials that surround them—the countertop, the floors, and, most important, the backsplash—that ultimately set a bold space apart from a boring one.
 While there’s nothing wrong with a standard subway tile, there’s a whole world of combinations to choose from.
-When it comes to finding the perfect match for your neutral cupboards, a healthy dose of inspiration is the best place to start, so we rounded up eight of our favorite backsplash ideas for white cabinets.
+When it comes to finding the perfect match for your neutral cupboards, a healthy dose of inspiration (and a vetted pro) is the best place to start, so we rounded up eight of our favorite backsplash ideas for white cabinets.

 The Indoor Jungle